poteb/ConfigurationService/README.md

         "Password": "EpicHeroPassword"
       }
     }
-The *settings* key is gone from the original *appsettings.json* and replaced with the result of the reference.
+The *base* key is gone from the original *appsettings.json* and replaced with the result of the reference.
-This works because the name of the configuration begins with *base-*.
+This works because the name of the json property is *base* or *Base*.

 ## Storage
 The underlying storage is abstracted away from the JSON parser and admin API, which means it's relatively easy to change it.
 For now you'll find a working file storage data provider and an incomplete SQL Server data provider.
 Changing the file location is done in *Config.Api/appsettings.Development.json* and *Config.Admin.Api/appsettings.Development.json*.

+## Middleware
+*Config.Middleware* contains an extension method for calling and adding the generated configuration to .NET's configuration builder. `IConfigurationBuilder` if .NET Standard and `WebApplicationBuilder` for .NET 6 applications.

+If the call to the API fails it will try to load a previously generated configuration file instead.
+If this fails a `FileNotFoundException` is thrown.~~~~